Skip to main content

 Can Liver Cancer Be Prevented?

-Avoid, get tested for, and treat hepatitis B and C infections
+Preventing hepatitis B (HBV) and C (HCV) infections

 Worldwide, the most significant risk factor for liver cancer is chronic infection with hepatitis B virus (HBV) and hepatitis C virus (HCV).
-These viruses can spread from person to person through sharing contaminated needles (such as in drug use), through unprotected sex, and through childbirth, so some liver cancers could be avoided by not sharing needles and by using safer sex practices (such as always using condoms).
+These viruses can spread from person to person through contaminated needles (such as during IV drug use) and unprotected sex, so some liver cancers could be avoided by not sharing needles and by using safer sex practices (such as always using condoms).

-Blood transfusions were once a major source of hepatitis infection as well.
-But because blood banks in the United States test donated blood to look for these viruses, the risk of getting a hepatitis infection from a blood transfusion is extremely low.
+Blood transfusions were once a major source of hepatitis infection as well, but blood banks in the United States test donated blood to look for these viruses, so the risk of getting a hepatitis infection from a blood transfusion is very low.

 HBV vaccine

-There is no vaccine for HCV.
-Preventing HCV infection, as well as HBV infection in people who have not been immunized, is based on understanding and avoiding some of the ways in which these infections occur.
+There is no vaccine to prevent HCV.
+Preventing HCV infection (as well as HBV infection in people who have not been immunized) is based on understanding and avoiding the ways in which these infections are spread.

 Screening and testing for chronic HBV and HCV infections

-Some people might have a chronic HBV or HCV infection without even knowing it.
-To help find these infections, the CDC recommends that all people 18 years of age or older get tested for HBV and HCV at least once during their lifetime, and that some groups of people get tested at a younger age and/or more often.
-(The CDC website has Key Hepatitis Information on who should get tested for HBV and HCV and how often.
+It is possible for someone to have a chronic HBV or HCV infection and not know it.
+The CDC recommends that everyone 18 years of age or older get tested for HBV and HCV at least once and that some people get tested when they are younger and/or more often.
+(To learn who should get tested for HBV and HCV and how often, visit the CDC website)

-If a person is found to have a chronic HBV or HCV infection, treatment and preventive measures can help slow liver damage and reduce cancer risk.
+If a person has a chronic HBV or HCV infection, treatment can help slow liver damage and reduce their risk of developing liver cancer.

 Medicines to treat chronic HCV infection can eliminate the virus in many people and may lower their risk of liver cancer.

-A number of medicines can be used to treat chronic HBV.
-They can reduce the number of viruses in the blood and lessen liver damage.
-Although these drugs don't cure the disease, they lower the risk of cirrhosis, and they may lower the risk of liver cancer as well.
+A number of drugs can be used to treat chronic HBV.
+They can reduce the level of viruses in the blood and lessen damage to the liver.
+Although these drugs don't cure the infection, they lower the risk of cirrhosis, and they may lower the risk of liver cancer as well.

-Since smoking also increases the risk of liver cancer, not smoking will also prevent some of these cancers.
-If you smoke, quitting will help lower your risk of this cancer, as well as many other cancers and life-threatening diseases.
+Smoking also increases the risk of liver cancer, so if you smoke, quitting will help lower your risk of this cancer, as well as many other cancers and life-threatening diseases.

 Get to and stay at a healthy weight

-Avoiding obesity might be another way to help protect against liver cancer.
-People who are obese are more likely to have fatty liver disease and diabetes, both of which have been linked to liver cancer.
+Staying at a healthy weight might be another way to lower your risk of liver cancer.
+People who have excess weight are more likely to have fatty liver disease and diabetes, both of which have been linked to liver cancer.

 Limit exposure to cancer-causing chemicals